Glenn Stok licensed several products to companies in the past. He explains how to have a manufacturer or retailer bring your idea to market.

-- You modify the way existing products work in order to make them serve your own needs.
+- You modify the way existing products work to make them serve your needs better.

-If no one else has thought of your idea, and it has not been shared publicly, and has not been patented by someone else, then you own the rights to your idea and you can sell those rights.
+If no one else has thought of your idea, and you have not shared it publicly, and no one else has a patent on it, then you own the rights to your design, and you can sell those rights.